About Sycamore Canyon Falls

 Sycamore Canyon Falls resides in Pt Mugu State Park, but it’s also within the Santa Monica Mountains National Recreation Area.
 For information or inquiries about this area as well as current conditions, visit the NPS website.

 Sycamore Canyon Falls sat on the western side of the Santa Monica Mountains near the cities of Thousand Oaks, Malibu, Oxnard, and Camarillo.
 It’s roughly an hours drive (without traffic) west of downtown Los Angeles along the US101 Freeway.
-We accessed the trailhead by taking US101 west towards Newbury Park.

 Related Top 10 Lists